 Our puppy classes allow for flexibility, because we know you've got a busy life already!

-Continuing the socialization and manners training that your puppy needs to become a happy, well-adjusted dog.
+This 6-week series class continues the socialization and manners training that your puppy needs to become a happy, well-adjusted dog.

 Puppy Class Logistics